VR photography

 VR photography (after virtual-reality photography) is the interactive viewing of panoramic photographs, generally encompassing a 360-degree circle or a spherical view.
-The results is known as VR photograph (or VR photo), 360-degree photo, photo sphere, or spherical photo, as well as interactive panorama or immersive panorama.
+The results is known as VR photograph (or VR photo), 360-degree photo (or 360° photo), photo sphere (or spherical photo), as well as spherical panorama, interactive panorama or immersive panorama.

 VR photography is the art of capturing or creating a complete scene as a single image, as viewed when rotating about a single central position.
 Normally created by stitching together a number of photographs taken in a multi-row 360-degree rotation or using an omnidirectional camera, the complete virtual reality image can also be a totally computer-generated effect, or a composite of photography and computer generated objects.
 The history of VR photography is human-computer interaction in which a real or imaginary environment is simulated and users interact with and manipulate that world.

 Capture

 There are several ways of capturing VR photography.